 - Clean driving record and reliable vehicle;

-- Bonus points for: knowledge of diesel mechanics, and experience with backpacking, working with teens, and theatre.
+- Bonus points for: knowledge of diesel mechanics, facility with databases (we useUltraCamp), experience with Mailchimp, WordPress, Microsoft Office, Google Suite, photo and film editing software, experience with backpacking, working with teens, and theatre.

-Marketing Intern: assists artistic directors in re-writing program descriptions, revising website, placing ads, writing press releases and reviewing marketing plan and presenting recommendations.
+Marketing Intern: assists artistic director in re-writing program descriptions, revising website, placing ads, writing press releases and reviewing marketing plan and presenting recommendations.

-Program Manager Intern: assists managing director and artistic director by serving as registrar for arts education programs, human resources for summer personnel and assisting in marketing program through by responding to inquires and attending publicity events.
+Program Manager Intern: assists artistic director by serving as registrar for arts education programs, human resources for summer personnel and assisting in marketing programs by responding to inquires and attending publicity events.